rgravina/ckad-notes/Readme.md

 ## Tutorial

-First, it helps to go over the main areas the certification covers in some detail before trying more difficult application questions.
+First, it helps to go over the main areas the certification covers before trying questions that combine several topics.
+Some examples use the `k` alias and `$dr` environment variable shortcut.
+See the [introduction](introduction.md) for instructions on setting this up.

 This first section covers working with namespaces and pods in simple, single container configurations.